Bishal-Pahari/Daily-CSS/README.md

 This repository is organized into daily folders, with each folder representing a specific day of the challenge.
 Inside each daily folder, you will find the code files and any relevant resources associated with the concepts I've learned that day.

+## On Hold Due to Exam
+I have put the challenge on hold temporarily due to upcoming exams.
+I'm committed to my studies during this period but will continue the challenge after my exams are over.
+Looking forward to resuming my learning journey!

+## Next Steps
+After my exams, I plan to pick up the challenge again and dive deeper into more advanced CSS techniques and JavaScript concepts.